The Positive Benefits Of Gardening In Containers

 Gardening In Containers Is A Portable Solution:

 Maybe you rent your home.
-If you garden in containers, you can take your containers with you if you move.
+If you garden in containers, you can take them with you when you move.
 Therefore, you aren’t losing out on your investment.

-I have my tree on rolling plant caddies, and I can push it all over my patio so it gets the optimum amount of sun it needs.
+I have my tree on rolling plant caddies, and I can move it around my patio so it gets the optimal amount of sun it needs.
 Adjusting the light it gets by trial and error means I have a healthier tree.
 And having that big pot on wheels is so much easier on my back.

-To make things even easier, consider putting your pots on wheels and rolling them around with ease.
+To make things even easier, consider putting your pots on wheels and rolling them around.
 Your back will thank you.

 sedum